 Thibauld joined Watsi on August 3rd, 2016.
 Seven years ago, Thibauld joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Thibauld's most recent donation traveled 5,300 miles to support Zaw, a 29-year-old man from Burma, to fund heart surgery.
+Thibauld's most recent donation traveled 3,900 miles to support Mourine, a bright 9-year-old student from Kenya, to fund clubfoot surgery.

 Thibauld has funded healthcare for 92 patients in 12 countries.